sindresorhus/np/readme.md

 ## Why

+- Ensures you are publishing from the `master` branch
 - Ensures the working directory is clean and that there are no unpulled changes
 - Reinstalls dependencies to ensure your project works with the latest dependency tree
 - Runs the tests